vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Data science - Statistics and linear algebra concealed behind a veil of marketing and ignorance.

 Devops - A portmanteau of Development and Operations.
 In other words, the practice of writing software and publishing it for use.
+Devops has recently gained momentum, in large part because it eliminates all accountability on part of the developer by removing all non-developers from the software publishing process.

 Docker - An abstraction for Linux system administration and networking.
 Allows entry-level developers to apply for six-figure salaries by publishing a Dockerfile to Github.

 ## E ##

 Early Access - A version of Kickstarter for Steam, designed to redirect profits for non-refundable video game preorders from the former to the latter.

 ## G ##

+Git - A tool that enables a developer to obscure software defects by publishing them in such large volumes as to quickly overwhelm the sensory faculties of any critics.
+See [*Predator Confusion Effect*.][0]

-GitHub - synonymous with Git, for most developers.
+GitHub - Synonymous with Git, for most developers.

 ## H ##